Real-Life Strategies for a Successful Low Buy Year: Navigating a Year of Minimal Shopping

 It’s changed how I see things when I work with other women.
 It’s had a lot of profound changes but the big thing is that it changed me.
 It wasn’t the low buy that changed me.
 It was getting out of my own way and making this space for God to change me when I was too busy trying to fill it with the dopamine hit of shopping.

 I’m saying this today because I know so clearly that many of you reading right now have the same struggle with shopping.
-I know it because some of you are in my Facebook group and I see you talk about it.
+I know it because some of you are in my community and I see you talk about it.
 I see you talk about minimalism and capsule wardrobes, and then I see that you go shopping and buy a bunch of stuff.

 I want to be really clear today, and really honest with what this process has looked like for me.
 That it wasn’t perfect, that I did not stick to buying nothing all year long like I originally thought I was going to.
 I made exceptions and I changed them and I modified them.
 The commitment itself to not shopping allowed God to change me.